Richfield, Pennsylvania

 Richfield is an unincorporated community and census-designated place (CDP) in Juniata and Snyder counties in Pennsylvania, United States.
-The population was 549 at the 2010 census.
+The population was 530 at the 2020 census.

 Geography

-Richfield is located in eastern Juniata County and southern Snyder County at (40.688365, -77.111816).
+Richfield is located in eastern Juniata County and southern Snyder County at (40.6868683, -77.1140736).
 The bulk of the community is in the northern part of Monroe Township, Juniata County, but part lies to the north in the southern part of West Perry Township, Snyder County.
 The township and county line follows the West Branch of Mahantango Creek, which runs from west to east, north of the center of town.

 Pennsylvania Route 35 is the main road through the community, leading northeast 15 mi to Selinsgrove and southwest 17 mi to Mifflintown, the Juniata county seat.

-According to the United States Census Bureau, the Richfield CDP has a total area of 3.0 km2, of which 5176 sqm, or 0.17%, are water.
+According to the United States Census Bureau, the Richfield CDP has a total area of 3.016289 sqkm, of which 0.005176 sqkm is water.